Quality And Acceptance Standards For Conventional Injection Molded Parts

 Gate Vestiges

-2. Gate vestiges that have assembly requirements but must not be exposed and do not affect assembly should be controlled within 0.5mm and must not impact functionality.
+2. Gate vestiges in unexposed areas that interface with other parts must be controlled within a 0.5mm protrusion and must not impact functionality.

-3. The Gate with no assembly requirements, not affecting functionality, and not exposed should be controlled within 1.5mm.
-The gate positions can have a free-form break shape.
+3. Gate vestiges with no assembly requirements, not affecting functionality, and not exposed should be controlled within 1.5mm.
+The gate can have a natural break.

 Dimension Range (mm)Tolerance (mm)